 Late night progress.
 Today was one of those days.
 It looked like it would be an early out-of-work day.
 The doors were locked and then – a late walk-in knocked on the door.
 So much for trying to get an early start on the evening’s activities.
 Still, a little progress is progress.

 Here is my little progress for this evening.

 The cross embroidery pattern for the Purificator has been perforated and is ready for pouncing.
 Many embroidery books refer to this process as “prick and pounce.”
 I learned something rather interesting about perforated hand embroidery patterns while volunteering at a monastery that had an Art Needlework Department at one time.
 All of the patterns had perforations made by the tiniest of needles.
 After sorting and cataloging hundreds of beautiful designs, we would look at a pattern on the surface and think, “No perforations.”
 But were we right?
 Being uncertain, it was good to make sure, but how you may ask?

-A size 12 crewel needle stuck in the end of a cork is a great home-made version of a pattern pricker.
+A size 12 crewel needle stuck at the end of a cork is a great homemade version of a pattern pricker.

 Glad the pattern is small this time.